Author: Ahsan Qureshi

 Wastage snapshot dashboard showing waste totals and recovery plan

-What it outputs: a dashboard-style snapshot of wasted spend, top leakage areas, and a prioritized recovery checklist you can action immediately.
+What it outputs: A dashboard-style snapshot that quantifies wasted spend, identifies top leakage areas (search terms, campaigns, devices), and produces a prioritized recovery plan.

 Open the Wastage Snapshot